The Victorian Will and Powers of Attorney Registry

 Deposit or register the location of your Will and Powers of Attorney documents for safekeeping with our free service.

 The Victorian Will and Powers of Attorney Registry is a free service we offer to all Victorians.
-You can choose to deposit and store your original documents in our secure will bank or you can keep your documents and only register the location of them with us.
+You can choose to deposit and store your original documents in State Trustee’s secure will bank, or keep them and only register their location with us.

-The storage and registry service will help executors and attorneys easily find your documents and make sure your wishes are followed when the time comes.
-These documents are your voice and it’s important to keep them safe.
+The Will storage and registry service will help executors and attorneys easily find your documents and ensure your wishes are followed when the time comes.
+These documents are your voice, and it’s important to keep them safe.

-Use this 3-step process to send us the original copies of your Will and Powers of Attorney documents to store safely.
+Use this 3-step process to send us the original copies of your Will and Powers of Attorney documents for safe storage.
 We’ll give them to your executor when the time comes.

 1. Download a deposit form